Ceramic-Blue-Tim/Guidelines/docs/_sources/repo_handling.md.txt

 ## Create branches

-Even if you are mostly working alone on repository, the use of branches is still recommanded.
+Even if you are mostly working alone on repository, the use of branches is still recommended.
 A simple branch structure is a master branch where you stage all working changes so as it is stable and functionnal and a development branch where your stage your current work.
 You can either create a branch for each change you make or feature you make, then merge and delete when it's good to go.
 In that case you might name your branch with a recurring pattern like wip001-add-parameter-sweep.
 Another option is to keep a single development branch all along the project and merge at points where it is functionnal and stable.

 ## Push daily